spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 ## Trigger policies

+Stack dependencies are a simpler alternative to [Trigger policies](../policy/trigger-policy.md) that cover most use cases.
+If your use case does not fit Stack dependencies, consider using a Trigger policy.

-Stack dependencies are meant to be a replacement of [trigger policies](../policy/trigger-policy.md).
-There is no connection between the two features, and **the two shouldn't be combined ideally** to avoid confusion.
-However, if you have a trigger policy that is not covered by the stack dependencies, you can still use it.
+There is no connection between the two features, and **the two shouldn't be combined** to avoid confusion.

 ## Stack deletion